How to Become a More Empathetic Communicator — and Why It Will Make You a Better Leader

 May 4, 2020

-Josh isn’t alone in believing that empathy and compassion are critical to leadership — especially during periods of uncertainty.
+Josh isn’t alone in believing that empathy and compassion are critical leadership skills — especially during periods of uncertainty.
 LinkedIn CEO Jeff Weiner is also a proponent of compassionate management, arguing that it helps teams make decisions faster because they make them from a place of trust and understanding.
 And there’s evidence to back this up: studies link empathetic leadership to better job performance and business results.

 But leading and communicating with empathy isn’t always easy.
 Businessolver’s 2019 State of Workplace Empathy Report found that, despite 78% of employees being willing to work longer hours for a more empathetic employer, the majority (58%) of CEOs struggle to consistently exemplify empathy in their daily work life.